- 1How to spend one week in Oahu, Hawaii

 When I was planning my Hawaii trip, Kualoa Ranch was the number one recommendation from people who had been.
 If you’ve heard about Jurassic Park Hawaii, you’ve heard about Kualoa Ranch.

-Otherwise known as Hollywood’s Hawaii set, the 4000 acre Kualoa Ranch has been the filming location for Hollywood blockbusters including Jurassic Park, Jurassic World, King Kong, Godzilla, 50 first dates and Jumanji 2.
+Otherwise known as Hollywood’s Hawaii set, if there was a movie filmed on Oahu then the 4000 acre Kualoa Ranch undoubtedly features.
+It has been the filming location for Hollywood blockbusters including Jurassic Park, Jurassic World, King Kong, Godzilla, 50 first dates and Jumanji 2.
 Along with the sprawling hills with imposing mountain ranges keeping watch, Kualoa Ranch was also a military outpost in WW2, and has a number of bunkers located on the property.
 The largest of these bunkers, Battery Cooper, winds deep under a mountain and has featured in movies and Television episodes.
 It is now partially a working set and partially a museum of movie memorabilia from films shot there.

 Kualoa Ranch is on the other side of the island, and close to an hours drive from Waikiki.
-You can add a shuttle transport to your booking if you aren’t hiring a car.
-A round trip on the shuttle is USD$15 per person.
+For some tours you can add a shuttle transport to your booking if you aren’t hiring a car.
+A round trip on the shuttle is USD$30 per person plus tax.

 Given there is so many options with regards to tours and activities, and you’re going to the effort of getting there, it’s worthwhile planning to spend the day.
 You can select your tours individually, or select a package which bundles a number of tours together and includes lunch on the sustainable ranch.
 Each tour will show you a different aspect of the property.

 Check out the options on the Kualoa Ranch website.
-I can recommend the Experience package.
+I can recommend the Experience package, which you can read more about here.
+This experience includes the Hollywood Movie Sites Tour, Jurassic Park Jungle Expedition and Aloha Aina tours.

 Depending on your package the shuttle will drop you back in Waikiki early/late afternoon.
 If you haven’t already, take the opportunity for a stroll on the beach and scope out the tourist drag.